 Time: 1 – 3 hours

-Other things to note: Dog friendly.
+Other things to note: Dog-friendly.
 Bring your own water as there are no water facilities at this site.

 6. Find vibrant street art brightening the walls in Northbridge

 The lanes and alleyways of Northbridge are canvases to an extraordinary gallery of wall murals by local artists.
-Bursting off the walls in vibrant shades of almost every colour are familiar and foreign characters and shapes concealing stories and ideas.
+Bursting off the walls in vibrant shades of almost every colour is familiar and foreign characters and shapes concealing stories and ideas.